ngoc-vien-dang/FairML-Depression/README.md

   <img src="imgs/fairness_pipeline.png">
 </p>

-This is the implementation of the paper <b><i>Fairness and bias correction in machine learning for depression prediction: results from four study populations</i></b> ([Dang et al., 2023](https://arxiv.org/abs/2211.05321)).
+This is the implementation of the paper <b><i>Fairness and bias correction in machine learning for depression prediction across four study populations</i></b> ([Dang et al., 2024](https://www.nature.com/articles/s41598-024-58427-7)).
 In this project, we will see how to audit and address algorithmic bias.

 #### Supported bias mitigation strategies
 * Suppression (SUP)